 9) The most destitute Americans are often those classified as either temporary and chronic homeless.
 On a single night in 2012 there were 633,782 homeless people in the United States (0.2% of the total population), including 394,379 who were homeless as individuals and 239,403 people who were homeless in families.
 In 2012, 99,894 people were chronically homeless, representing just fewer than 16 percent of all homeless people.
 Chronic homelessness has declined by 19.3 percent since 2007.

-it is interesting that chronic homelessness has decreased since this is due in large part to the U.S. Dept of Housing and Urban Development’s McKinney Vento Act programs for permanent supportive housing and housing first initiatives developed by various nonprofits throughout the country.
+It is interesting that chronic homelessness has decreased since this is due in large part to the U.S. Dept of Housing and Urban Development’s McKinney Vento Act programs for permanent supportive housing and housing first initiatives developed by various nonprofits throughout the country.
 This is what has been largely instrumental in this decline.
-It is worth noting that chronic homelessness means persistent homelessness and a disabling condition that need some serious intervention in terms of removing the barriers to long term homelessness.
+It is worth noting that chronic homelessness means the presence of persistent and long-term homelessness and a disabling condition that needs some serious intervention in terms of removing the barriers to self-sufficiency.
 It also should be noted that mental illness is a significant contributor.
 These are not folks who can just get it together and take responsibility.
 Who pays for the intervention?